 Click here for more information on my teaching philosophy, commitment to inclusive pedagogy, as well as other teaching materials outlined in my teaching portfolio.

 Taught Summer 2019, Syllabus Link

-Our course begins with a discussion of knowledge, what philosophers call ‘epistemology.’
+Our course begins with ‘epistemology,’ which is the label philosophers use for an examination of knowledge and knowing.
 We’ll struggle with the problem of skepticism and the possibility that we’re being tricked by an evil demon to perceive an external world that isn’t there.
 We’ll then discuss the problem of personal identity and the self.
 If I enter a teleporter that copies my body, cell by cell, and rebuilds a copy on Mars, did it rebuild me?
 We’ll then shift our attention to the questions of moral and political theory and try to answer questions like: “What is the scope and demandingness of morality?
-How much do I owe the poor or other nonhuman animals?”
+How much do I owe the poor or to nonhuman animals?”
 We’ll also engage more theoretical questions like “What would make a good moral theory?”
 We next widen our focus to the level of society.
 We’ll first think about what justice entails using a veil of ignorance thought experiment.
-We’ll also explore an analogical argument that bosses are like dictators and that as with the state, the workplace should be more democratic.
+We’ll also explore an analogical argument that bosses are like dictators and that, as with the state, the workplace should be more democratic.
 In another class we’ll ask if a camping trip can demonstrate the moral superiority of socialism.
 In our final class we ask whether we can legitimately judge other people, societies, and cultures, or if instead truth is more relative.

 - Political Philosophy; The State, Economy, and Society